HaotianZhao99/haotianzhao99.github.io/_projects/mlmvisualization.md

 # MLM in Communication Research
-The application of MLM extends well beyond educational research.
-In communication studies, it has proven particularly valuable for cross-national research.
+The application of MLM has proven particularly valuable for cross-national research in communication studies.
 For example:
 Cross-National Social Media Studies

 Diehl, T., Huber, B., Gil de Zúñiga, H., & Liu, J. (2021).
 Social Media and Beliefs about Climate Change: A Cross-National Analysis of News Use, Political Ideology, and Trust in Science.
 International Journal of Public Opinion Research, 33(2), 197–213. https://doi.org/10.1093/ijpor/edz040